CWU Football 2024 Season Recap & 2025 Outlook

 Defensive Line:

 All-Conference 2nd Team selections Chase Loidhamer (36 tackles, 9.5 TFL, 4.5 sacks) and Daniel Matagi (38 tackles, 9 TFL, 5.5 sacks) led a strong group that also saw most starters return from 2023, joined by All-LSC Honorable Mention nods Josiah Cochran and Isaac Clark and LSC Defensive Freshman of the Year Mikao Edward.
 Looking to take his game to the next level, Matagi entered the transfer portal and committed to FCS program Portland State.
 So Edward and rising defensive end Tyler King will be top returners in 2025 with plenty of young talent looking for their opportunities to make an impact.
-On the edge, CWU is adding Labarrio Mays from Adams State as well as Oregon 6A State champion and All-State selection Hudson Hardy.
+Out of the transfer portal, CWU is adding Labarrio Mays from Adams State.
+Several high school recruits are highlighted by All-State selections Brian Kuhn (Chiawana HS) and Hudson Hardy (West Linn HS, Ore.), the latter of which is coming off of an Oregon 6A state title.

 Captain Brett McCalla came off a huge breakout season in 2023 only to suffer a season-ending injury 3 games into the 2024 campaign.
 If there was one position for CWU that was a bit light on depth and lacked the standout that the Wildcats are used to having, this was it.
 Leading the way was Brycen Indell (55 tackles, 4.5 TFL, 2.5 sacks) and Chase Coalson (49 tackles, 5 TFL), who moved up from the safety position.
-The great news is that all of these players should return next season, along with Kuma Scanlan
+The great news is that all of these players should return next season, along with Kuma Scanlan.
+Transferring in is UW walk-on Logan Lisherness (Emerald Ridge HS) who previously held an offer from CWU out of high school.
+Central will restock with incoming recruits like North Creek 3-star recruit Peyton Cunningham and the Oregon All-State tandem of Treyson Eddleman (Lakeridge HS, Ore.) and 6A state champion Will Ingle (West Linn HS, Ore.).

 Defensive Back:

 The legendary career of perhaps CWU's greatest defensive player of all-time has finally come to a close.
 2023's National Defensive Player of the Year Tanner Volk once again earned LSC Defensive Player of the Year honors and was named to every All-American team after leading the team with 64 tackles and 6 interceptions, which were just half of his absurd video game 2023 numbers.
 He leaves Central after amassing 307 tackles and 24 interceptions in his 46 game career.
 Volk was just one member of a loaded deep defensive backfield which also featured All-LSC 2nd Team Daniel Mendoza (39 tackles, 2 interceptions) and All-LSC Honorable Mention selections Jalen Webber and Dom Wieburg.
 Three of these players including Volk will be missed next season, as well as other key players Jaylen Clay, Jeremy Banks, and possibly LaMarq Patterson (has one more season but participated in Senior Day).
 But Jalen Webber will return to lead a deep and talented group also including Wahi Emmsley, Robert Matulich, and Jalen Owens as numerous other younger players look to battle for snaps.
-3-star recruit Khris Norris (Graham Kapowsin HS) is one of the prizes of Central's 2025 recruiting class and All-State selection Braxton Feldmann (Chiawana HS) is another incoming recruit who had 6 interceptions including 3 for touchdowns last season, most notably a 96 yard pick-six against new college teammate Kolton Matson!
+3-star recruits Khris Norris (Graham Kapowsin HS) and Jakai Clardy (Evergreen HS) are a pair of prizes of Central's 2025 recruiting class.
+All-State selection and Sports Illustrated State Two-Way Player of the Year Braxton Feldmann (Chiawana HS) is another incoming recruit who had 6 interceptions including 3 for touchdowns last season, most notably a 96 yard pick-six against new college teammate Kolton Matson!

 Special Teams:

 CWU endured kicking struggles early in the season, as Quinton Pacheco and Boise State transfer Wyatt Redding combined to only convert 3/10 field goal attempts.
 But in Game 7 in Kingsville, Central turned to walk-on freshman Cooper Britton, who would go on to nail 7/8 of his attempts and earn 2 consecutive LSC Special Teams Player of the Week honors.
 Britton made 2 key field goals in the final game of the regular season against Western Oregon to help send CWU into the playoffs, then made 2 more in the playoff loss to Western Colorado.
-The Wildcats have found their kicker of the future!
-Punter Dan Stewart's college career comes to a close after 3 years off handling the punting duties.
-Stewart has one more year of eligibility remaining but participated in Senior Day celebrations.
-Bennett Nield handled long snapping duties and is set to return in 2025, to be joined by the state of Washington's top 2025 long snapper Joey Costanti (Curtis HS).
+Punter Dan Stewart's college career comes to a close after 3 years of handling the punting duties.
+Taking over the punting duties will be freshman Jameson Patin (Yelm HS), the top-ranked 2025 punter in the state.
+Bennett Nield handled long snapping duties and is set to return in 2025, joined by the state of Washington's top 2025 long snapper Joey Costanti (Curtis HS).

 Comments